-The Montana Healthcare Foundation makes strategic investments to improve the health and well-being of all Montanans.
-MHCF envisions a measurably healthier State through improving access to quality and affordable health services, evidence-based health education, research and analysis, improving the upstream influences on health and illnesses, and informed public policy.
-MHCF is committed to upholding this promise to the residents of Montana and being governed by the guiding principle that everyone benefits from better health.
+The Montana Healthcare Foundation (MHCF) makes strategic investments to improve the health and well-being of all Montanans.
+MHCF contributes to a measurably healthier state by supporting access to quality and affordable health services, conducting evidence-driven research and analysis, and addressing the upstream influences on health and illness.

 The values that guide our work include: